1976 United States Senate election in Wyoming

 The 1976 United States Senate election in Wyoming took place on November 2, 1976.
-Incumbent Democratic Senator Gale W. McGee ran for re-election to his fourth term.
+Incumbent Democratic Senator Gale W. McGee ran for re-election to his fourth term, facing a strong challenge from Republican State Senator Malcolm Wallop.
 Following a close win in his first race in 1958, McGee won wider victories in 1964 and 1970, even as the state's electorate grew more conservative.

-In 1976, McGee faced a strong challenge from State Senator Malcolm Wallop, the Republican nominee.
-Despite McGee's past victories in the state, he faced considerable headwinds as President Gerald Ford won the state over Jimmy Carter convincingly, even as Ford was losing nationwide.
-In the end, despite McGee's ability to significantly outperform other Democratic candidates, he was unable to defeat Wallop, and lost re-election by a fairly wide margin, winning just 45% of the vote to Wallop's 55%.
+Despite McGee's past victories in the state, he faced considerable headwinds as President Gerald Ford won the state over Jimmy Carter convincingly, even as Ford lost nationwide.
+In the end, despite McGee's ability to significantly outperform other Democratic candidates, he lost to Wallop, winning just 45% of the vote to Wallop's 55%.
+Since Wallop took office in 1977, Republicans have held both of Wyoming’s Senate seats, which they had not done since 1954.

+This is the last time that a Senator from Wyoming lost re-election.